-- 14. Based on the above assessment, it is concluded that the application to re-zone the Site from Rural Inner Plains Zone to Living Z Zone is the most appropriate method for achieving the objectives of the proposal, than the other alternatives also considered above. - 15.
-Option 2 is consistent with a range of District Plan policies notwithstanding that it does not sit square with the timing of release of land in Rolleston Structure Plan 2010 (which is now out of date, and does not take account of the new NPS-UD and the significant shortage of housing land at Rolleston in the face of very strong demand) nor the intentions of the Rolleston Structure Plan with respect to the northern and central blocks of the Site. - 16.
+- 26. Based on the above assessment, it is concluded that the application to re-zone the Site from Rural Inner Plains Zone to Living Z Zone is the most appropriate method for achieving the objectives of the proposal, than the other alternatives also considered above. - 27.
+Option 2 of the s32 assessment is consistent with a range of District Plan policies notwithstanding that it does not sit square with the timing of release of land in Rolleston Structure Plan 2009 (which is now out of date, and does not take account of the new NPS-UD 2020 and the significant shortage of housing land at Rolleston in the face of very strong demand). - 28.
 Option 2 to re-zone the whole site Living Z is the most appropriate given: - a) the proposals adopt an Operative District Plan zone, and development and activity standards.
-This ensures continuity of District Plan anticipated environmental outcomes and urban amenity for Rolleston and adjoining residential areas; - b) will be consistent with and give effect to the relevant Operative District Plan objectives and policies; - c) it is a logical extension to the developed and developing residential land adjoining the Site while achieving a compact, efficient urban form that removes pressure on isolated rural land elsewhere in the Rural Inner Plains Zone;
+This ensures continuity of District Plan anticipated environmental outcomes and urban amenity for Rolleston and adjoining residential areas: - b) will be consistent with and give effect to the relevant Operative District Plan objectives and policies;

-- d) there is no additional cost to the Council in re-zoning the Site as proposed as there is capacity in the public utilities and the existing road network, including planned upgrades, will accommodate the traffic effects of about 660 households; - e) the proposal will bridge the existing urban area to the proposed District Park; and - f) the proposed ODP Area 5 provides certainty of the final form and disposition of the re-zoned area including its proposals for reserves, roading, future linkages for pedestrian and vehicular traffic. - 17.
-The adoption of the Living Z Zone in the proposal is considered to be appropriate to achieve the long term sustainable growth and development of Rolleston. - 18.
-The economic, social and environmental benefits of the proposal outweigh the potential costs. - 19.
-The overall efficiency and effectiveness of the proposal is high, in comparison the alternative options which are low (Options One and Four) or low to moderate (Option Three). - 20.
+- it is a logical extension to the developed and developing residential land adjoining the Site while achieving a compact, efficient urban form that removes pressure on isolated rural land elsewhere in the Rural Inner Plains Zone; - d) there is no additional cost to the Council in re-zoning the Site as proposed as there is capacity in the public utilities and the existing road network, including planned upgrades, will accommodate the traffic effects of about 155 households: - e) the proposed ODP provides certainty of the final form and disposition of the re-zoned area including its proposals for reserves, roading, future linkages for pedestrian and vehicular traffic. - 29.
+The adoption of the Living Z Zone in the proposal is considered to be appropriate to achieve the long term sustainable growth and development of Rolleston. - 30.
+The economic, social and environmental benefits of the proposal outweigh the potential costs. - 31.
+The overall efficiency and effectiveness of the proposal is high, in comparison the alternative options in the s32 assessment which are low (Options One and Four) or low to moderate (Option Three). - 32.
 The proposal is considered to be the most appropriate, efficient and effective means of achieving the purpose of the Resource Management Act 1991.